MicrosoftDocs/appcenter-docs/styleguide/template.md

 - [Baseline Markdown syntax](https://daringfireball.net/projects/markdown/syntax)
 - [GFM documentation](https://guides.github.com/features/mastering-markdown)

 Markdown uses special characters such as \*, \`, and \# for formatting.
-If you wish to include one of these characters in your content, you must do one of two things:
+To include one of these characters in your content, you must do one of two things:

 - Put a backslash before the special character to "escape" it (for example, `\*` for a \*)
 - Use the [HTML entity code](https://www.ascii.cl/htmlcodes.htm) for the character (for example, `&#42;` for a &#42;).